Pushpa 2: The Rule: Filming

 Principal photography began with a test shoot on 30 October 2022 in Hyderabad.
 In January 2023, filming took place in Visakhapatnam.
 In March 2023, scenes were shot in Bangalore.
 Rumours were circulated that the shooting of the film was stopped as director was unsatisfied but later turned out to be false as shooting was again started after a few days.

 In April 2023, forest scenes were shot in Malkangiri district of Odisha.
 Jagapathi Babu joined cast in April 2023.
 Fahadh Faasil joined the sets in May 2023 while Rashmika joined the sets in June 2023.
 On 3 June 2023, the bus carrying crew members met with an accident near the Vijayawada–Hyderabad Expressway.
 In July 2023, an action sequence was shot in Visakhapatnam Port including 50 stuntmen.
 In August 2023, scenes were shot in Ramoji Film City.
 In November 2023, the filming resumed in Hyderabad.
 In December 2023, the filming was postponed due to Allu Arjun's health.

 In March 2024, scenes were shot in Vizag and Yaganti Temple.
 It was later reported that the makers spent ₹50–60 crore for the Gangamma Jatara performance and a fight sequence.
 In April 2024, an underwater sequence was shot in Hyderabad.
 In May 2024, it was reported that the film will have multiple endings and to maintain secrecy the makers opted the no phone policy on the film set.
 In July 2024, it was reported that shooting of film was delayed due to rift and creative differences between Allu Arjun and Sukumar, however they were later proven to be false rumours as shooting was restarted again in Hyderabad.

-Sets depicting 1990s and 2000s Japan and Malaysia were recreated at Ramoji Film City, though plans were to shoot on location, recces at Bangkok, Malaysia, and Japan determined that budget and time constraints would not allow it.
+Sets depicting 1990s and 2000s Japan and Malaysia were recreated at Ramoji Film City, though there were plans to shoot on location, after the film's production crew conducted thorough recces in Bangkok, Malaysia, and Japan was conducted.
+It was determined that budget and time constraints prevented the location shoots from happening.
 In August 2024, the climax of the film was shot.
 Item number featuring Sreeleela was filmed in November 2024 in Hyderabad.
 The entire filming was wrapped by late November 2024.